 The Company's ability to efficiently and effectively manage its business depends significantly on the reliability and capacity of these systems.
-Due to the pandemic, most office employees were forced to work remotely as of March 2020 and there has been accelerated pressure to enhance the technology infrastructure to support remote work.
+With the new hybrid remote work model now used by MTY, there has also been accelerated pressure to enhance the technology infrastructure to support remote work and to keep up with the new technologies available on the market.
 The Company's operations depend upon its ability to protect its computer equipment and systems against damage from physical theft, fire, power loss, telecommunications failure or other catastrophic events.
 As the Company continues to grow, the information systems operating efficiency will depend on the Company's ability to upgrade or transition to new platforms.
 Failure to cope with the demand can result in interruptions and delays in the Company's business and guest service, as well as reduce efficiency in its operations.